smolegz/tp/docs/DeveloperGuide.md

 1. Currently, `AddCommandHelper` has to be closed manually, which is not optimised for fast typists.
 We plan to add a an exit command to `AddCommandHelper` such that you can close the window simply by typing the `exit` command

+2. Fuzzy Input with varying distance metric
+   * Currently, the MAX_DISTANCE for the distance metric is set to 1.
+   * To enhance user-experience and accommodate longer commands with potentially more misspellings, it would be advantageous to dynamically adjust the MAX_DISTANCE according to the length of the correct command string.
+   * This approach allows a more flexible and adaptable matching process, guaranteeing that the misspelling tolerance varies proportionately with command length.
+   * By dynamically adjusting the
+MAX_DISTANCE, longer and more complex input command like `addbystep` can be accurately identified.